WWE News: Kassius Ohno Jokes About His Weight Gain In Quest To Win NXT Title

 For NXT, Kassius Ohno, known on the independent circuit as Chris Hero, made his return to put Bobby Roode on alert that he wants his NXT Championship.
 The two combatants are scheduled to compete against each other for the title on the WWE Network.
 After spending time in the Florida Championship Wrestling developmental territory, Ohno made his debut in NXT in 2012.

-During his time spent with the brand, he would commence in a number of feuds, including Richie Steamboat, William Regal, and The Wyatt Family.
+During his time spent with the brand, he would commence in some feuds, including Richie Steamboat, William Regal, and The Wyatt Family.
 Unfortunately, Ohno would be let go from NXT.
 Many believed that it was due to him not be as focused about his physical condition, as he gained a considerable amount of weight and did not look to be in-ring shape.

 Ohno denied the reports that his physical shape led to the demise of his WWE career (h/t CageSide Seats).